MarisaNicoleSloan/career-portfolio/blog-submenu/README.md

 ### Content Organization & Navigation
 - Built a **dynamic hierarchical category system** using GraphQL to reduce content overload.
 - Designed a **submenu UI** for quick access to relevant topics.
+- - Designed a **hierarchical taxonomy** for content categories, then mapped that to Gatsby’s page generation system.
+- Built **category landing pages** and **individual article pages** dynamically using `gatsby-node.js`.

+### Routing & State
+- Used **React Router** for custom client-side routing and deep linking across categories.
+- Handled submenu navigation state locally, while syncing global content filters via GraphQL.
+- Managed UI state (expanded menus, selected filters) in a scalable, reusable pattern.
+-
 ### Performance & Scalability
 - Refactored data layer using **Postgres** for relational efficiency.
 - Used **GraphQL** to fetch only the data needed, improving speed and responsiveness.
+- Structured GraphQL queries to fetch content by category and author.
+- Used **Cloudflare caching and lazy loading** to keep load times under 2s, even for large datasets.
+- Enabled pagination for long category archives to reduce client load.

 ### Seamless CMS Integration
 - Developed custom WordPress plugins for syncing with Postgres.